MrRoboman/astroleague/README.md

 ## Controls

+Each ship starts with AI enabled.
+To disable AI of a ship, press any of the following controls:

+WASD KEYS - Moves the BLUE ship
+* W - accelerate
+* S - decelerate/reverse
+* A - rotate left
+* D - rotate right

-ARROW KEYS - Moves the blue ship
+ARROW KEYS - Moves the ORANGE ship
 * UP    - accelerate
 * DOWN  - decelerate/reverse
 * LEFT  - rotate left
 * RIGHT - rotate right

+## Online Multiplayer

+Astro League has a stretch goal of implementing realtime online multiplayer with socket.io and node.js.

 ## Screenshots